 Know Before Visiting Rome

-Always do good research on the destination you are traveling to and book your Rome tours in advance.
-Keep all valuables in a safe place and only carry enough money to do you for the day.
-When carrying money be aware of pickpockets, it does not matter what country you are in; they are everywhere.
-Drink bottled water to be on the safe side and always check that the cap is sealed before opening it.
-Never walk alone at night in dark streets.
+Research the destination you are travelling to and book your Rome Private Tours in advance.
+Keep all valuables in a safe place and only carry enough money to do you for the day and be aware of pickpockets, it does not matter what country you are in.
+Drink bottled water to be on the safe side and always check that the cap is sealed before opening it, never walk alone at night in dark streets.

 Weather in Rome

-Italy has a typical Mediterranean climate which means that it is cool in the winter with a good bit of rainfall.
-The northern mountainous areas have snowfalls that can be extreme during January.
+With a Typical Mediterranean climate, Rome is cool in the winter with a lot of rainfall.
+The northern mountainous areas have extreme snowfall during January.
 In Southern Italy however, the temperature rarely drops to freezing in the winter.
 The summer months are very hot with temperatures rising to 32-degree Celsius or higher.
-Spring and Autumn's months have lovely warm days and chilly nights.
+The Autumn and Spring months have lovely warm and easy days.